Idowuilekura/idowu-gcp-devops-project/README.md

-# This is a repo for the Kodekloud GCP DevOps project tutorial
+# Docker flask application

+- This application is written in python
+- It shall be deployed on GKE